dmatosl/job-scheduler/README.md

 Job-Scheduler is a Backend API for scheduling Jobs (docker containers) execution on fresh AWS EC2 Spot Instances

 ## Project Architecture
-Project is devided in two main components: (API and Worker) both components use Redis as a backend (Persistent data store) and Broker (message queue):
+Project is divided in two main components: (API and Worker) both components use Redis as a backend (Persistent data store) and Broker (message queue):

 - API - Is a simple python (Flask) [http://flask.pocoo.org/] Restful Json API responsible for parsing requests and enqueuing jobs to Celery Workers perform the job execution.
 The API implements the following routes: